ehariton/BASH_SNOPT_install/README.md

   `pip install plotly testflo`

 # OpenMDAO Install
-Use pip to install OpenMDAO from its github repo the following sets of commands will create a folder inside _<OMDAO_FOLDER>_ where OpenMDAO2.0 will be installed
+Use pip to install OpenMDAO from its github repo the following sets of commands will create a folder inside OMDAO folder where OpenMDAO2.0 will be installed

   ```
-  cd /mnt/c/<OMDAO_FOLDER>
+  cd /mnt/c/OMDAO
   git clone https://github.com/OpenMDAO/OpenMDAO.git
   cd OpenMDAO
   pip install -e .